nart0x/py0live/README.md

 py0live
 ====

 **NOTE** Pretty sure this doesn't work - leaving this up here to remind me to look at it again... maybe one day.
 Very experimental, doens't really do much.
-Read: I was bored one eveneing and attempted to make a bot net.
+Read: I was bored one eveneing and attempted to make a botnet.

 py0live (python olive) - A botnet written in python - The name py0live has no significance, i'm just not very good with names.